mskyttner/dns-test-docker/README.md

 # DNS and Docker

 Tired of editing `/etc/hosts` when testing docker containers from the host?
-You can set up `dnsmasq` or `dnsdock` using docker containers and use those to resolve names from your host machine where the docker daemon runs.

-This repository contains two directories demonstrating two approaches for how to do this (using dnsmasq and dnsdock respectively).

-Each direcotry has a `docker-compose.yml` file defining docker micro-services and a `Makefile` that manages the services (start, stop) and runs tests etc.

-## HOWTO

 For docker containers to resolve each other using (service and container) names, an embedded Docker DNS can be utilized.

+You can set up `dnsmasq` or `dnsdock` and use those to resolve names from your host machine where the docker daemon runs.

+## HOW

+This repository contains two directories demonstrating two approaches for how to do this (using dnsmasq and dnsdock respectively).For name resolution, the classic solution is `dnsmasq` but there is also a more Docker-tailored variant that can be used; `dnsdock`, which seems to be popular as an alternative to "skydns" and other heavier service discovery solutions.

-This works also using `docker-compose`, if the .yml file beings with "version: '2'".
+This setup works also using the convenient `docker-compose` wrapper, if the .yml file starts with "version: '2'".
+In this project, you will see that each directory has a `docker-compose.yml` file defining docker micro-services and a `Makefile` that manages the services (start, stop) and runs tests etc.

-For making sure that the host running the docker daemon also can resolve a name in the same way as names are resolved internally between containers, the host machine running the containers need to be setup to resolve names not only using its default configures DNS resolution, but also in addtion, using a separate Docker DNS container running locally on the host.
+For making sure that the host running the docker daemon also can resolve a name in the same way as names are resolved internally between containers, the host machine running the containers need to be setup to resolve names not only using its default configured DNS resolution, but also in addition, using a separate Docker DNS container running locally on the host.

-In short:
+In practice, on a Linux host, these are possible configs to achieve what was described above:

 - The docker daemon needs to be configured to run on the `docker0` bridge interface (with a static ip: 172.17.0.1) and then `dnsmasq` would bind to port 53 udp of this ip.
 For details, see the next section!
 - The host machine needs to be configured to use `resolvconf` and to add the Docker internal DNS (/etc/resolvconf/resolv.conf.d/head needs to have `nameserver 172.17.0.1`).
 You may need to do "sudo dpkg-reconfigure resolvconf".
 - Possibly, you may want to edit "/etc/dhcp/dhclient.conf" and add "prepend domain-name-servers 172.17.0.1;".
 But possibly not, seems to work without it.

-For name resolution, the classic solution is `dnsmasq` but there is also a more Docker-tailored variant that can be used; `dnsdock`, which seems to be popular as an alternative to "skydns" and other heavier service discovery solutions.

 ## Configuring the docker daemon on the host